justinmklam/personal-website/content/posts/2018/02/ping-sweeper.md

 }
 ```

-This is great if we only had a few addresses to ping, because unfortunately this method is unacceptably too slow for a user waiting to see if any devices are found.
+This is great if we only had a few addresses to ping, because unfortunately this method is unacceptably slow for a user waiting to see if any devices are found.
 Although `Ping.Send` has an overload to accept a timeout interval, it appears that setting very low values doesn't actually change much.
 From the [MSDN docs](https://msdn.microsoft.com/en-us/library/ms144955.aspx):

 > When specifying very small numbers for timeout, the Ping reply can be received even if timeout milliseconds have elapsed.